Ontario Real Estate Association

 BOARD & ASSOCIATION INFORMATION

-The Ontario Real Estate Association represents 78,000 brokers and salespeople who are members of the 38 real estate boards throughout the province.
-OREA serves its REALTOR® members through a wide variety of professional publications, educational programs, advocacy, and other services.
-The association provides all real estate licensing courses in Ontario.
-REALTOR® is a trademark, which identifies real estate professionals who are members of the Canadian Real Estate Association and, as such, subscribe to a high standards of professional service and to a strict Code of Ethics.
+The Ontario Real Estate Association represents nearly 100,000 brokers and salespeople who are members of the 29 real estate boards throughout the province.
+OREA serves its REALTOR® members through a wide variety of support services, educational programs, advocacy, standard forms, and other offerings.

 For additional information, please email info@orea.com